deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 > A method call x.m() is valid if the method set of (the type of) x contains m and the argument list can be assigned to the parameter list of m.
 If x is addressable and &x's method set contains m, x.m() is shorthand for (&x).m().

-I am still unsure why this could be useful, but it's what it's, and it's so easy to make the same mistake since you can ensure how the consumer will flow the type as the creator of the type if it can be constructed freely.
+I am still unsure why this could be useful, but it is what it is, and it's so easy to make the same mistake since you can ensure how the consumer will flow the type as the creator of the type if it can be constructed freely.
 In fact, the decision of how the type should be flowed should be the decision of the owner (i.e. its package) of the type, not the consumer, and I have never found a case where I needed to flow a type both as a pointer or value.
 Languages like C# puts the burden of this choice onto the author of the